mythril-forge/homebrew-classes/sorcerer/sorcerer-improved-font-of-magic.md

 - none

 -<< COMMENTARY >>-
-- it allows sorcerer to cast more than one level 9 spell a day
+- a meta-themed rule of meta-mechanics for metamagic -- a feature befit only for a sorcerer
-- but it is easier to convert down than convert up, casting level 9 spells is expensive
+- this is actually ridiculously

 -->